-2. OBLIGATIONS OF TRAINERS UNDER THE WORK HEALTH AND SAFETY ACT 2011
+2. OBLIGATIONS OF TRAINERS UNDER THE WORK HEALTH AND SAFETY ACT 2011 AND THE WORK HEALTH AND SAFETY REGULATION 2017

-Under the Work Health and Safety Act 2011 ("WHS Act" or "Act") which commenced on 1 January 2012, the term "Employers" is replaced by Persons Conducting a Business or Undertaking ("PCBU"), and the term "Employees" is replaced by workers.
+Under the Work Health and Safety Act 2011 ("WHS Act" or "Act") which commenced on 1 January 2012 and the Work Health and Safety Regulation 2017 ("WHS Regulation" or "Regulation"), the term "Employers" is replaced by Persons Conducting a Business or Undertaking ("PCBU"), and the term "Employees" is replaced by workers.